-During the 2013-2014 Plan period, a total of 4 development (investment) wellwork jobs were also completed (two producers, two injectors).
+During the 2015-2016 Plan period, a total of 2 development (investment) wellwork jobs were also completed (two producers).
 The investment projects were selective recompletions/add pay projects.
-Overall, the producer development wellwork has returned an average of 75 BOPD/job at a cost of \$400,000 per job.
-The injector wellwork projects were an add pay that increased the reservoir energy in TE faultblock 90S.
+Overall, the producer development wellwork has returned an average of 55 BOPD/job at a cost of \$400,000 per job.
 Maintenance wellwork continues to play a major role in maximizing Terminal base production.